Projects

 A planned meta-analysis of all available process-outcome studies aims to identify the treatment variables and components that promote therapeutic change and their interactions with relevant patient characteristics.
 The purpose of this analysis is the outline of an integrative psychotherapy approach for psychoses that precisely can be tailored, i. e., personalized to the preconditions and resources of the individual patient.

-In recent decades, embodiment has become a frequently cited construct in psychology and cognitive sciences.
+In recent decades, embodiment has become an important construct in psychology and cognitive sciences.
 Researchers and practitioners use this construct to denote the position that mental processes (cognition, thinking, emotion, the psychological self) should be viewed in the context of the moving body.
 By this they depart from the 'computer metaphor' of mind – the embodiment stance instead posits that abstract information processing is not the essence of cognition.
 Accordingly, the mind cannot be fully understood without considering its embedding, the body.
 This has far-reaching implications for psychological research as well as for practical applications such as psychotherapy.
-The conventional view (including folk psychology) would emphasize that environmental stimuli entail mental (cognitive and perceptual) responses in a perceiver, which may result in emotions and bodily behavior.
-Embodiment complements this view by acknowledging the less evident, but equally important, reverse sequence – motor action and body postures may have an impact on the mind, often at an unattended and tacit level.
-Both sequences together comprise the bi-directionality of embodiment, and it is especially the James-Langean body®mind-processes that are the focus of embodiment research.
+The conventional view emphasizes that environmental stimuli entail mental (cognitive and perceptual) responses in a perceiver, which may result in emotions and bodily behavior.
+Embodiment complements this view by acknowledging the less evident, but equally important, reverse sequence – motor action and body postures may have an impact on the mind, often at an unattended level.
+Both sequences together comprise the bi-directionality of embodiment and are the focus of embodiment research.

 In an international collaboration with Prof. Martin Tröndle (Zeppelin University, Friedrichshafen), Prof. Melanie Wald-Fuhrmann (Max-Planck Institute, Frankfurt) and Prof. Hauke Egermann (University of York), we initiated an empirical project on aesthetic perception in classical concerts.
 The classical concert is a highly sophisticated format of performance and reception.
 Which parameters of its highly ritualized sequence of events are topical, which others are irrelevant to aesthetic experiencing and immersion?
 We wish to explore the potentials of experience in this setting, with a focus of the bodily embedding of aesthetic experience, and ultimately find out what constitutes the concert experience in a classical music concert.